The Elder Scrolls V: Skyrim: Audio

 The team employed Jeremy Soule to compose the music for Skyrim, who previously worked on Morrowind and Oblivion.
 The game's main theme "Dragonborn" was recorded with a choir of over 30 people singing in the fictional dragon language.
 Creative director Todd Howard envisioned the theme for Skyrim as The Elder Scrolls theme sung by a choir of barbarians.
 This became a reality when the idea was passed by Soule, who recorded the 30-man choir and layered three separate recordings to create the effect of 90 voices.
 Bethesda's concept artist Adam Adamowicz created the Draconic language, and also developed a 34-character runic alphabet for the game.
 He expanded the lexicon of Draconic as needed; Bruce Nesmith explained that words were introduced to the lexicon every time that the studio "wanted to say something".

 Bethesda released four audio CDs along with the game on November 11, 2011.
 The soundtrack to Skyrim is sold via Jeremy Soule's distributor DirectSong, and Soule autographed all physical copies ordered via DirectSong.
 "Day One" pre-orders from Amazon.de also included a five-track promotional Skyrim soundtrack sampler.
 A digital version of the soundtrack was released via iTunes on January 31, 2013.

 The voice-overs in the game included more than 70 actors and over 60,000 lines of dialogue.
 Casting director and production supervisor Timothy Cubbison worked with Bethesda to evaluate auditions and oversee the recordings.
-The full cast consisted of three Academy Award nominees and several other high-profile actors including Max von Sydow, Christopher Plummer, Joan Allen, Michael Hogan, and Vladimir Kulich.
+The full cast consisted of three Academy Award nominees (Max von Sydow, Christopher Plummer, and Joan Allen) and several other high-profile actors (including Michael Hogan, Charles Martinet, Vladimir Kulich and Lynda Carter).